Every Little Kiss

 "Every Little Kiss" is a song recorded by Bruce Hornsby and the Range.
 It was first released in May 1986 as the lead single from the band's 1986 album The Way It Is.
+It was re-released as a single after the success of two other singles from the album, and became a Top 20 hit in July 1987.